tessercat/daoistic-book/daodejing/40/english.md

-Going backward is how Dao moves forward.
+Backward is how Dao moves forward.
-Failing is how Dao is fulfilled.
+Failing is how Dao succeeds.

 Society exists for a reason.
 Something comes from nothing.